Accountants Service Trust Agreement

 An Accountant Service Trust Agreement is a type of Independent Contractors Agreement (‘contract for services’).

 The principal (accounting firm) requests and pays for the services.
-The person providing the services is the contractor (accountant service trust).
+The person providing the services is the contractor (Accountant Service Trust).
 The agreement between the principal and contractor is the Accountants Service Trust Agreement.

 • Accountant = principal